SketchedDoughnut/lynxy/info/github/lynxy_server.md

 # Other functions
 - `lynxy_server.get_data()` -> will return the following data in a dictionary:
+  - server info
-  - if the server is active or not (bool)
+    - if the server is alive or not (bool)
-  - the IP the server is binded to (string)
+    - the ip the server is on (string)
-  - The port the server is binded to (int)
+    - the port the server is on (int)
+  - a dictionary containing client info
+    - example username
+      - (example ip, example port)